rewoma19/script-summer/lasagna_master/lasagna-master.md

 Besides reserving the time, you also want to make sure you have enough sauce and noodles to cook the lasagna of your dreams.
 For each noodle layer in your lasagna, you will need 50 grams of noodles.
 For each sauce layer in your lasagna, you will need 0.2 liters of sauce.

 Define the function **quantities** that takes an array of layers as a parameter.
 The function will then determine the quantity of noodles and sauce needed to make your meal.
 The result should be returned as an object with keys **noodles** and **sauce**.

+## Task 4

+### Add the secret ingredient

+A while ago, you visited a friend and ate lasagna there.
+It was amazing and had something special to it.
+The friend sent you the list of ingredients and told you the last item on the list is the "secret ingredient" that made the meal so special.
+Now you want to add that secret ingredient to your recipe as well.

+Write a function **addSecretIngredient** that accepts two arrays of ingredients as parameters.
+The first parameter is the list your friend sent you and the second is the ingredient list for your own recipe.
+The function should add the last item from your friend's list to the end of your list.
+The array that represents your recipe should be modified directly and the function should not return anything.
+However, the first argument should not be modified.